 - The section on organ donation is also optional.
-You may also register your decision to donate on-line at http://www.yesiwillwisconsin.org/.
+You may also register your decision to donate online at the Donate Life Wisconsin/Donor Registry.

 - The page that explains "Notice to Person Making This Document" needs to be attached to form for it to be valid.